Dataset Dynamics via Gradient Flows in Probability Space: Encoding Dataset Objectives as Functionals on Measures

 \section{Encoding Dataset Objectives as Functionals on Measures}

-Most of the applications motivating this work involve objectives that refer to one or more reference datasets.
+Most of the applications motivating this work involve objectives that refer to one or more `reference' datasets.
 In particular, we are interested in the functional $\cT_{\beta}(\rho)\triangleq \text{OTDD}(\rho, \beta)$, where $\beta$ is a (fixed) \textit{target} dataset distribution.
-Various applications can be modeled with this functional, such as dataset interpolation (\sref{sec:qualitative_experiments}) or sample generation for transfer learning (\sref{sec:transfer_mnist}).
-This objective could be further combined with some of the other functionals introduced in Section~\ref{sec:background} to `shape' the optimal distribution, balancing similarity to $\beta$ with some other (\eg size, regularity or superficial) constraints imposed on it.
-We discuss specific examples for each of these functionals next.
+Various applications can be modeled with this functional, such as dataset interpolation or sample generation for transfer learning (\sref{sec:transfer_mnist}).
+This objective can be further combined with some of the other functionals introduced in Section~\ref{sec:background} to `shape' the optimal distribution, balancing similarity to $\beta$ with some other (\eg size, regularity, or style) constraints imposed on it.
+This is often called \textit{controlled synthesis} in generative modeling \citep{wang2018high}.
+Next, we discuss specific examples of dataset objectives encoded using each of the three canonical functionals.